 A good way to begin is to talk about where you are currently in your education/career.
 For example, “I’m currently studying for my A levels in…/ At the moment I’m working as a…”.
 It eases everyone into the response and gives a bit of context for the next part which is…

 Why you’re interested in the job.
 There are tons of roles and careers out there – why are you interviewing for this one?
 Make sure you understand the job you’re applying for.
 Read the vacancy carefully and do some extra research into the role.
 Explore careers is a good place to start.
-Which bits of the job attract you?
+Which bit of the job attracts you?
 What parts sound interesting?
 Employers want someone who cares about the job and wants to do it – show them that’s you.

 Now you want to sell yourself as the perfect fit for the role.
 What skills have you got that are relevant?
 What have you done that shows how good you’d be at it?
 Don’t worry if you haven’t already done the exact job – think about the things you *have* done and how they show the qualities the employer is looking for.
 Remember, they aren’t looking for the finished article.
 They just want someone with the right skill set that has the potential to be great.